MatthiasSchinacher/MS_DRLND_Collab_Compet/README.md

 See the actual project report for details.

 ## Video
-The file "test11s.3gp" contains about 30 seconds of video showing the model from "test11" playing.
+The file "test11s.webm" contains about 30 seconds of video showing the model from "test11" playing.
 This should be reproducable by:

     python ms_drlnd_collab_comp.py test11s.ini

 ("s" for show, models must be unzipped in the same directory)

+(I'm trying to embed the video here, but I fear github is not showing this.
+Why?)
 <video src="test11s.webm" poster="video_test11s.png" width="600" controls preload></video>

 # Misc